Sparks Happen When Curious Minds Connect

 Sunday, November 2nd, 2 pm

-This event is being made possible through the generous support of Pawling resident Chuck Werner.
+This event is made possible through the generous support of Pawling resident Chuck Werner.
 Bringley will sign copies of his book, which will be sold in the lobby after the talk by The Book Cove.

 June 1, 2025